 Surge of crime in Darfur amid UNAMID exit

-On Monday, seven gunmen in Rapid Support Forces (RSF) uniform robbed an ambulance carrying Dr Maawiyah Hassan, the medical director of Karnoi Rural Hospital, and his wife.
+On Monday, seven gunmen in Rapid Support Forces (RSF) uniform robbed an ambulance carrying Muawiya Hasan, the medical director of Karnoi Rural Hospital, and his wife.
 The pair was on its way from Karnoi to El Fasher in North Darfur.

-Hassan said that when they got stuck in the valleys of the Um Shadug area, seven gunmen carrying Kalashnikovs had helped them pull the vehicle from the mud.
-They then proceeded to threaten the driver at gunpoint and robbed the ambulance, after which they ran over Hassan’s wife and fled.
+Hasan said that when they got stuck in the valley of Um Shadoug, seven gunmen carrying Kalashnikovs had helped them pull the vehicle from the mud.
+They then proceeded to threaten the driver at gunpoint and robbed the ambulance, after which they ran over Hasan’s wife and fled.

 In a separate incident on Monday morning, gunmen stole mobile phones, 42,000 SDG* worth of cash, and other belongings from a commercial vehicle carrying a shipment of onions.
 Witnesses explained to Radio Dabanga that four gunmen travelling on two motorcycles intercepted the vehicle, owned by Adam Koi, on its journey from El Fasher to Kabkabiya, North Darfur.

 In yet another incident, containers for solar panels and batteries, including more than 2,000 cells, went missing from Garsila power station, Wadi Salih locality in Central Darfur.
 After discovering that the items had gone missing, the executive director of the power station Mutasim Sherifeldin confirmed that the local authorities opened a report against the unknown thieves.

 The police later arrested two suspects, both of which were again released not long after.